danbev/learning-wasi/README.md

 WASM threads can share the same wasm memory using an underlying SharedArrayBuffer.
 Each wasm thread runs in a WebWorker but they share their memory which allows them to work like a normal pthreads application would.

+This proposal provides the building blocks for writing a threading library and does not provide the actual library itself.

+Atomic operations have been added

 TODO: Add an example...